 John founded the orchestra in 1967, whilst still a student at the Royal Academy of Music.
 He wanted to create an orchestra that would serve the community and not just be part of the ‘music scene’.
 His focus on the community has been the driving force behind his tireless enthusiasm and life-long commitment to making the highest quality of music available to those with little or no musical experience.
 He has gathered around him a group of distinguished musicians that share his aim of bringing music to people of all ages and from all walks of life.

-He is a trustee of the Music for Life Foundation which enables gifted, but disabled musicians to access music making of the highest calibre and some have performed with OSJ and OSJ Voices.
+John is a trustee of the Music for Life Foundation which enables gifted, but disabled musicians to access music making of the highest calibre and some have performed with OSJ and OSJ Voices.
 He is also a trustee of the Clear Sky Foundation, which provides play therapy for emotionally damaged children.

 In 1999 John received an Honorary Fellowship from the Royal Academy of Music.